KenKundert/nestedtext/README.rst

 syntactically distinguish between them.
 For example, in *JSON* 32 is an integer, 32.0 is the real version of 32, and "32" is the string version.
 These distinctions are not meaningful and can be confusing to non-programmers.
-In addition, in most datasets a majority of leaf values are strings, and the required quotes adds substantial visual clutter.  *NestedText* avoids these issues by treating all leaf values as strings with no need for quoting or escaping.
+In addition, in most datasets a majority of leaf values are strings and the required quotes adds substantial visual clutter.  *NestedText* avoids these issues by treating all leaf values as strings with no need for quoting or escaping.
 It is up to the application that employs *NestedText* as an input